stonemjs/docs/src/docs/essentials/outgoing-response.md

 While Stone.js automatically wraps primitive return values in an `OutgoingResponse` for event handlers, Initialization middleware must explicitly return an `OutgoingResponse` or one of its subclasses.
 :::

-This gives you a unified, declarative or programmatic way to represent everything from a JSON API payload to a file download, a browser redirect, or a CLI output — all part of the same continuum.
+This gives you a unified, declarative or programmatic way to represent everything from a JSON API payload to a file download, a browser redirect, or a CLI output, all part of the same continuum.

 In the Continuum, every intention deserves a meaningful effect.

 ## Using `OutgoingResponse`

 The `OutgoingResponse` is the base class for all response types in Stone.js.
-It’s a lightweight, dimension-neutral response that lets you set content, status codes, and preparation logic — all without tying your app to a specific adapter like HTTP or Browser.
+It’s a lightweight, dimension-neutral response that lets you set content, status codes, and preparation logic, all without tying your app to a specific adapter like HTTP or Browser.

 You can use it:
 - **explicitly**, via `OutgoingResponse.create(...)`,